 City of Vaasa’s role

-The City of Vaasa will finance the construction of the Music and Experience Centre and will be responsible for the operations and operating costs of the Music and Experience Centre once the complex is completed.
+The City of Vaasa will finance the construction of the music hall and will be responsible for the operations and operating costs of the music hall once the complex is completed.

 The other parts of Wasa Station (shopping centre, apartments, hotel and restaurant, multipurpose hall) are privately owned, i.e. financed by the developer (YIT) and investors.

-The Music and Experience Centre will host a wide range of activities ranging from light music concerts to fairs, congresses and training events, as well as operatic and orchestral performances.
+The music hall will host a wide range of activities ranging from light music concerts to fairs, congresses and training events, as well as operatic and orchestral performances.

 Estimated number of days in use per year: